Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 Abstract

 Jungian psychology has long warned that meaning, lacking a fixed container, dissolves into projection.
-This paper translates that warning into an institutional protocol.
+This paper translates that warning into a theoretical framework for institutional accountability.
 We argue that responsible technology requires decisions to remain accountable even under disagreement.
-We present a boundary-first protocol for preventing responsibility evaporation: (i) commit to an explicit Boundary Packet (scope, assumptions, checks, PASS/FAIL or responsibility triggers) via a non-retroactive BP_commit, (ii) bind each decision artifact to BP_commit, and (iii) force every rebuttal to either propose an alternative committed boundary (thus inheriting responsibility) or be logged as an unbounded objection.
-Optional scores (QSI/ATS) may be computed, but the protocol’s hardness relies on commit-and-ledger invariants, not on measurement.
+We propose a boundary-first framework where: (i) an explicit boundary (scope, assumptions, checks) must be fixed before evaluation, (ii) decisions must be bound to this pre-fixed boundary, and (iii) disagreement must be structurally distinguished—rebuttals either propose an alternative boundary (inheriting responsibility) or remain as unbounded objections.
+This structure prevents the "evaporation" of responsibility into retroactive reinterpretation.

 Chapter 1: Jung as a Boundary Protocol: Why Meaning Needs a Commit